mdevilliers/bitbucket-tools/README.md

 web-hook-me-up.py
 -----------------

-Will add a webhook for every bitbucket repositiory.
+Will add a webhook for every bitbucket repositiory for an organisation.

 ```